aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/slide/write_as_svg/_index.md

 description:
 type: docs
 url: /aspose.slides/slide/write_as_svg/
-weight: 110
+weight: 120
 ---

 ## write_as_svg {#iorawiobase}
-Saves content of slide as SVG file.
+Saves the slide content as an SVG file.

 ```python